CosmicQ/docker-bind/README.md

 I like to make all my external volumes on /srv/containername/volume so that is what is in the example.
 You are free to change that to whatever makes you happy.

-**/srv/bind/named:/etc/named** - Location of named configuration files.
+**/srv/bind/etc:/etc/bind** - Location of bind9 configuration files.

-**/srv/bind/named:/var/lib/bind** - Location of named zone files.
+**/srv/bind/zones:/var/lib/bind** - Location of bind9 zone files.

 **/srv/bind/webmin:/etc/webmin** - Location of webmin configuration files and plugins.